 A world without a sewer system is not really something anyone would wish to contemplate.
-Flooding, smelly streets, not to mention the absence of toilet facilities, would make life intolerable.
 With approximately 150,000 kilometres of waste pipes the Dutch sewage system is one of the country’s most important pieces of infrastructure.
 While maintenance is crucial it is also expensive.
-Assistant professor urban water infrastructure Lisa Scholten, together with Francois Clemens and Juan Pablo Aguilar Lopez are looking at new ways to achieve an efficient inspection and maintenance system.
-With Leiden University computer scientists Arno Knobbe and Dirk Meijer they have been working on ‘SewerSense’, a project to develop a new inspection method which will also lead to a better understanding of the decision-making processes surrounding sewer maintenance.
+Lisa Scholten works on a new inspection method, which will also lead to a better understanding of the decision-making processes surrounding sewer maintenance.

 Act now or later?

 ‘Sewer management starts with proper inspection,’ Scholten says.
 ‘But that means you need the right data about the condition of the system so you can come to a correct analysis.
 Our aim is to develop a maintenance strategy that is ahead of potential problems.
 The current inspection method and decision-making process does not yet allow for that.’